ktlansing/AmITheAsshole_ML/README.md

 ### tensorboard_data

 Contains the tensorboards that were run outside of the Google Colab.
 They are imported into the Colab and rendered there.

+### index.html

+This is the HTML file for our GitHub static website.
+You can access the website through this link: https://kt-lansing.github.io/AmITheAsshole_ML

+### websiteImages

+This is the directory containing images for our GitHub static website.